 However, there are certain circumstances in which the USPTO will expedite the application process.
 You can request an expedited application process in matters of litigation, in matters of trademark infringement, or there’s a need to get a U.S. trademark to obtain a registration in a foreign country.

 Keep in mind though, that even if you do get expedited application approval, then you’ll only shave about 2 months off of the entire process.

 The Official Gazette (OG) is a USPTO publication that includes information about trademarks that have been approved.
 It’s released every week on a Tuesday.
 Once a trademark is published in the OG, anyone can come forward within 30 days of the date of publication to oppose the trademark.
 If no one opposes the mark, then it is officially registered.

-Additional Information on Trademark Registration for Colorado Springs Businesses
+Why Trademark Registration Matters for Colorado Springs Businesses

 Trademarks Services for Colorado Springs Businesses

 Submit Your Trademark

 Our IP Attorneys will run a search of your trademark in the USPTO.